PeterCamilleri/CX16/docs/vm_layouts.md

 they are not strictly required as the ability to address the entire system allows regular memory addresses to be used to control devices.

+On the down side, this option is cramped for space.
+It ignores the largest region of RAM, the high banked area and the empty banks of flash memory.
+The 40K (oops, 38K) of low RAM will get used up in a hurry.

-This is a great option for starting out.
+Still, this is a great option for starting out.
 I highly recommend it.